Yoftahe1/fast-edit/README.md

 # FAST EDIT
-this is a website designed to make a website it use's vanila javascript, html and css to design your website it made using react framework
+this is a website designed to make a website\ it use's vanila javascript, html and css to design your website\
+it made using react framework\
+# installation
+git clone\
+npm install\
+npm start\